About the Magnificent Weirdos

-Last year an idea that had been rattling around Sameena's brain finally fell out - a production company that makes work with accessibility built in from the start, centring communities that are regularly marginalised in terms of representation, inclusion and access and also provides a space for the practice and enjoyment of art for the wider community.
-That idea is becoming The Magnificent Weirdos, so here we are.
+In 2020, an idea that had been rattling around Sameena's brain finally fell out - a production company that makes work with accessibility built in from the start, centring communities that are regularly marginalised in terms of representation, inclusion and access and also provides a space for the practice and enjoyment of art for the wider community.
+That idea is became The Magnificent Weirdos, so here we are.

 This is an experiment; a work in progress; a journey of hope and desire.
 We'll see where it takes us.
 Wherever it is, we've got no doubt it will be weird and magnificent and 'chef's kiss' good.

 Every show produced by The Magnificent Weirdos will endeavour to keep attendance affordable for all.
-This means that most performances will be Pay What You Can, or koha*; or use creative solutions to overcome the price barrier.
-For example, holding a percentage of the tickets for koha… no lack of fun for lack of funds!
+This means that most performances aim to be Pay What You Can, or use creative solutions to overcome the price barrier.
+For example, offering a few free tickets for each performance… no lack of fun for lack of funds!